 Therefore, the Fund recorded deferred income taxes, considering the guidelines of IAS 12 - Income Tax.
-The deferred Income Tax reflects the effects of temporary differences between the carrying amounts of assets and liabilities for accounting purposes and the mounts determined for tax purposes.
-Deferred assets and liabilities are measured using the tax rates expected to apply to taxable income in the years in which these differences are recovered or eliminated.
+The deferred Income Tax reflects the effects of temporary differences between the carrying amounts of assets and liabilities for accounting purposes and the amounts determined for tax purposes.
+Deferred assets and liabilities are measured using the tax rates expected to be applied to taxable income in the years in which temporary differences are expected to be recovered or settled.
 The measurement of deferred assets and liabilities reflects the tax consequences arising from the manner in which the value of the assets and liabilities is expected to be recovered or settled at the date of the statement of financial position.